 There are many pharmaceutical companies, biotechnology companies, public and private universities and research organizations actively engaged in the research and development of products that may be similar to our products.
-A number of pharmaceutical companies, including Abbvie, Allergan, AstraZeneca/MedImmune, Bayer, Bristol-Myers Squibb, Eisai, Eli Lilly, GlaxoSmithKline, Johnson & Johnson, Merck, Novartis, Novo Nordisk, Pfizer, Roche, Sanofi and Takeda, as well as large and small biotechnology companies such as Akero, Albireo, Amgen, Cirius, Conatus, Cymabay, Enanta, Galectin, Galmed, Genfit, Gilead, Intarcia, Intercept, Madrigal, MannKind, MediciNova, Metacrine, Nalpropion, Terns, Viking, Vivus and Zafgen, are pursuing the development or marketing of pharmaceuticals that target the same diseases that we are targeting.
+A number of pharmaceutical companies, including Abbvie, Allergan, AstraZeneca/MedImmune, Bayer, Bristol-Myers Squibb, Eisai, Eli Lilly, GlaxoSmithKline, Johnson & Johnson, Merck, Novartis, Novo Nordisk, Pfizer, Roche, Sanofi and Takeda, as well as large and small biotechnology companies such as 89Bio, Akero, Albireo, Amgen, Can-Fite, Cirius, Conatus, CymaBay, Enanta, Galectin, Galmed, Genfit, Gilead, Intarcia, Intercept, Inventiva, Madrigal, MannKind, MediciNova, Metacrine, Nalpropion, Terns, Viking, Vivus and Zafgen, are pursuing the development or marketing of pharmaceuticals that target the same diseases that we are targeting.
 It is probable that the number of companies seeking to develop products and therapies for the treatment of metabolic disorders, liver, oncologic and ophthalmic diseases will increase.
 For example, we are aware of other companies, including Enanta, Gilead, Intercept, Metacrine, Novartis and Terns that are seeking to develop FXR agonist drug candidates that modulate FGF19.
 Many of these and other existing or potential competitors have substantially greater financial, technical, human and other resources than we have and may be better equipped to develop, manufacture and market products.
 These companies may develop and introduce products and processes competitive with or superior to ours.
 In addition, other technologies or products may be developed that have an entirely different approach or means of accomplishing the intended purposes of our products, which might render our technology and products noncompetitive or obsolete.

-If NGM282 or NGM313 were approved for the treatment of NASH, future competition could also arise from products currently in development, including: cenicriviroc, an immunomodulator that blocks CCR2 and CCR5 from Allergan; GS-0976, an ACC inhibitor, GS-9674, an FXR agonist, and selonsertib, an ASK1 inhibitor, from Gilead; OCA from Intercept; MGL-3196, a beta-thyroid hormone receptor agonist from Madrigal; elobixibat, an IBAT-inhibitor, a FXR agonist, from Albireo; a caspase protease inhibitor from Conatus; a Galectin-3 inhibitor from Galectin; a synthetic conjugate of cholic acid and arachidic acid from Galmed; an FXR agonist from Metacrine; FXR agonists from Novartis; and a PPAR alpha/delta agonist from Genfit.
+If NGM282 or NGM313 were approved for the treatment of NASH, future competition could also arise from products currently in development, including: cenicriviroc, an immunomodulator that blocks CCR2 and CCR5 from Allergan; GS-0976, an ACC inhibitor, GS-9674, an FXR agonist, and selonsertib, an ASK1 inhibitor, from Gilead; OCA from Intercept; MGL-3196, a beta-thyroid hormone receptor agonist from Madrigal; pegbelfermin, a PEGylated FGF21, from Bristol-Myers Squibb; elobixibat, an IBAT-inhibitor from Albireo; a Galectin-3 inhibitor from Galectin; a synthetic conjugate of cholic acid and arachidic acid from Galmed; an FXR agonist from Metacrine; FXR agonists from Novartis; a mitochondrial pyruvate complex modulator from Cirius; a PPAR delta agonist from CymaBay; and a PPAR alpha/delta agonist from Genfit.
 The foregoing competitive risks apply to NGM282 and NGM313 and any variants of NGM282 and NGM313 we may commercialize, including the second-generation, half-life extended version of FGF19 we are currently developing.